-Lobster thermidor tart is a modern take on the classic thermidor, a dish that dates back to Paris in 1894 at a restaurant called Maire, named after a play that was running at the time.
-Here the precisely cooked lobster tail was presented atop a tart with a rich wine-based sauce, with a further seafood bisque.
-This was a much-improved version of the dish that I had tried here last time (16/20).
-Potato boulangere on the side was suitably rich, the potatoes having good texture and the onions nicely caramelised, served in a cast iron pot.
+Lobster thermidor tart is a modern take on lobster thermidor, which involves a creamy sauce spiked with cognac.
+The original dish originated in Paris in 1894 at a restaurant called Maire, and named after the play “Thermidor” that was running at the time.
+Here the lightly cooked lobster tail was presented on top of a tart with a rich wine-based sauce, along with a further seafood bisque.
+The lobster was tender and the rich sauce worked nicely with the shellfish (16/20).
+Some balance was provided by a very good potato boulangere on the side served in a cast iron pot, the potatoes having good texture and the onions nicely caramelised.